Skip to main content

 docker kill -s SIGHUP web

-β€’ commonly used to reload configuration without restart.
+β€’ many daemons (nginx, HAProxy) repurpose it to reload configuration without restarting.

 Exec form vs shell form